quantmind/d3-view/docs/component.md

 };
 ```

-The optional ``props`` array can specify a set of html attributes which
+### props

-contribute to the component data.
+The optional ``props`` array can specify a set of HTML attributes which contribute to the component properties.
 The html properties can contain

 * JSON strings